 To check whether a building is listed and to read the list description click to view Is my building listed or in a conservation area.

 To find out more about listed buildings see our frequently asked questions

-Download our leaflets for information about listed and historic buildings
+Download our leaflets about listed and historic buildings.

 Listed building consent